 Researchers from Betsi Cadwaladr University Health Board examined sources from meta-analysis and reviews to analyse the link between socioeconomic factors and the severity and incidence rate of various dermatological conditions.

-A 2018 US survey of 2,137 patients with childhood-onset atopic eczema, education levels were also found to be inversely associated with the severity of a patient’s eczema and a higher concentration of children suffering with severe eczema lived in unsafe, unsupportive, or underdeveloped neighbourhoods.
+A 2018 US survey of 2,137 patients with childhood-onset atopic eczema found that education levels were inversely associated with the severity of a patient’s eczema, and a higher concentration of children suffering with severe eczema lived in unsafe, unsupportive, or underdeveloped neighbourhoods.

 Melanoma incidence was found to be increased in individuals with a higher socioeconomic status but poor prognosis was associated with a lower socioeconomic status.